Posted By: Francis Koster Published: March 20, 2023

 Posted By: Francis Koster Published: September 23, 2016

-A different kind of holler: Appalachia’s future is looking a lot more high-tech by Tom Eblen as appeared in the Lexington Herald Leader September 19, 2016 I have attended many conferences in the past two decades about creating a more diverse economy in Eastern Kentucky to replace the long-anticipated collapse of the region’s coal-mining industry.
-Most …
+A different kind of holler: Appalachia’s future is looking a lot more high-tech by Tom Eblen as appeared in the Lexington Herald Leader September 19, 2016 … A different kind of holler: Appalachia’s future is looking a lot more high-tech Read More »

 Posted By: Francis Koster Published: February 22, 2016

-When Low-Income Parents Go Back to School By Leah Askarinam February 19, 2016 The Atlantic Leon Sykes has eight children at home, works two jobs, and drives for Uber and Lyft on the side.
-Yet the 34-year-old father has found time to take classes Monday through Thursday from 6 to 9 p.m. to earn his …
+When Low-Income Parents Go Back to School By Leah Askarinam February 19, 2016 The Atlantic Leon Sykes has eight children at home, works two jobs, …